-Future farming development offers further potential for environmental improvements, water management and habit creation, and additional income that can then be spent on more farm maintenance and improvement.
+Future farming development offers further potential for environmental improvements, such as water management and habit creation, but land use changes need to create income that can then be spent maintaining sustainable farm businesses and ensuring rural communities prosper.

 When making planning decisions, a careful balance therefore needs to be struck.
 Strategic planning decisions can also indirectly impact on the best and most versatile agricultural land, for example if additional development leads to agricultural land being flooded.

 The use of renewable energy can reduce reliance on the grid and provide local energy supplies to rural communities as well as for direct farming needs.
 The provision of reservoirs and other water storage systems can ensure farmers can continue to farm in times of drought and additional water demand.